-Brush fire in central Oregon prompts ‘Go now’ evacuations
+Brush fire near La Pine prompts evacuations, 1 home lost

 LA PINE, Ore.
-(AP) — Authorities have told some residents in central Oregon north of La Pine to leave their homes immediately because of a brush fire.
+(AP) — Authorities evacuated residents in central Oregon north of La Pine because of a brush fire that authorities say destroyed one residence.

 The Deschutes County Sheriff’s Office said on Facebook the fire was reported Wednesday afternoon near Bridge Drive.